Columbine II: Presidential aircraft

-Columbine II was built as a C-121A at Burbank, California and bailed to Lockheed to support the Lockheed Air Service International maintenance facility at Keflavík, Iceland.
+Columbine II was built as a C-121A, a military version of the aircraft, at Burbank, California.
+It bailed to Lockheed to support the Lockheed Air Service International maintenance facility at Keflavík, Iceland.
 In November 1952, President-elect Dwight D. Eisenhower used the aircraft to travel to South Korea.
-Early in 1953 this aircraft was converted to VC-121A-LO standard for use by President Eisenhower, until replaced in 1959 by VC-121E-LO Columbine III (AF Ser.
+Early in 1953 this aircraft was converted to VC-121A-LO standard, for use by President Eisenhower, until replaced in 1959 by Columbine III (VC-121E-LO, AF Ser.
 No. 53-7885), operated by the 1254th Air Transport Squadron of the United States Air Force (USAF).

-Ike flew on a Constellation named Columbine before he was president, he often had to make trips across the Atlantic as a high-ranking U.S. General.
-As president he ordered another Lockheed Constellation, but this one was fitted out with greater amenities; he named it Columbine II.
+Eisenhower flew on a Constellation named Columbine for the state flower of Colorado before his presidency to make trips across the Atlantic as a U.S. General.
+As president he ordered another Lockheed Constellation, fitted out with greater amenities; he named it Columbine II.

-The aircraft was built in 1948, and became the presidential aircraft from 1954 to 1959 for President Eisenhower, before this he flew in a smaller Aero Commander L-26B.
-Columbine II was supplemented by Columbine III, which was another Lockheed Constellation, and is preserved at National Museum of the United States Air Force.
+The aircraft was built in 1948 and was the presidential aircraft for President Eisenhower from 1954 to 1959.
+Before this, he flew in a smaller Aero Commander L-26B.
+Columbine II was supplemented by Columbine III, another Lockheed Constellation preserved at the National Museum of the United States Air Force.
 Columbine II was replaced by a Boeing 707 for presidential transport.